 Additionally, Plan F offers a high-deductible plan.
 With this option, you must pay for any Medicare-covered costs up to the deductible amount of $2,340.
 The plan will not cover any costs until this amount is reached.

-Something important to be aware of for Plan F availability, however, is that it will be discontinued starting on January 1, 2020.
-Any new enrolled after this date will be unable to enroll in Plan F. However, if you enroll before this date, or are eligible to enroll before this date, Plan will still be available to you.
+Something important to be aware of for Plan F availability, however, it was discontinued on January 1, 2020.
+Any new enrolled after this date will not be eligible to enroll in the Plan F. However, if you were born before 1955, the Plan F is still available to you.

 What Does Medigap Plan G Cover?